IAN6501/ianwashburn/SQLi.md

 SQL injection is a vulnerability in websites that do not have proper input validation, which allows user input to be taken as SQL code.

-User input should be properly sanitized before being sent to a database.
 ---

 ## **1=1 is always true**